aadilmallick/my-notes-docusaurus/docs/machine-learning/01-ML-fundamentals.md

 **Euclidean distance formula**

-This is how you describe the euclidean distance formula in any number of dimensions $d$.
+This is how you describe the euclidean distance formula (or L2 norm) in any number of dimensions $d$.

 $$
 \| x^{(a)} - x^{(b)}\| = \sqrt{\sum_{j=1}^d (x_j^{(a)} - x_j^{(b)})^2}